microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ### Examples

-If you need to consume artifacts from another azure pipeline from the current project and if you dont require setting branch, version and tags etc., this can be shortened to:
+You can consume artifacts from another azure pipeline from current project with simple syntax.

 ```yaml
 resources: